LONG READ: Making Magnit Great again

 While at Lenta Dunning revamped the IT sector and claims that he had some of the best information on customers of any of the big retailers thanks to one of the most advanced systems.
 (Magnit attempted to buy Lenta in 2019, offering $1.8bn for the chain, but was pipped at the post by Severgroup of steel tycoon Alexei Mordashov, who also has retail ambitions.)

 “The e-commerce has started but in the short term we are looking for customer insights.
 It’s what we need: to better understand our consumers,” says Dunning.
 “Magnit has no choice.
-We have to be digital and we need an e-commerce platform and by next year we will be an active e-commerce concern.”
+We have to be digital and we need an e-commerce platform and by next year we will be an active e-commerce player.”

 Amongst the first changes Dunning made was to introduce a customer loyalty card in September 2019 to begin collecting information on customers' shopping habits.